It (pronoun): Old English

 This neuter pronoun, like the masculine and feminine ones, was used for both people and objects (inanimate or abstract).
-Common nouns in Anglo-Saxon had grammatical genders, which were not necessarily the same as the gender of the person(s) referred to (though they tended to accord with the endings of the words).
+Common nouns in Anglo-Saxon had grammatical genders, which were not necessarily the same as the gender of the persons referred to (though they tended to accord with the endings of the words).
 For instance, Old-English cild (the ancestor of "child", pronounced "chilled") is neuter, as are both wæpnedcild and wifcild, literally "male-child" and "female-child" (grammatical gender survives here; some 21st-century English speakers still use "it" with "child", see below).

 The word wif, (which meant "female", ancestor of "wife" as in "fishwife"), is also neuter.
 Mann ("Man") was grammatically male, but meant "a person", and could, like cild, be qualified with a gender.
 Wifmann (variant wimman, ancestor of "woman") meant "female person" and was grammatically masculine, like its last element, mann, and like wæpnedmann (variant wepman, "male person").
 Archbishop Ælfric's Latin vocabulary gives three Anglo-Saxon words for an intersex person, scritta (dialectical "skratt", grammatically masculine), wæpnedwifestre (grammatically feminine, like its last element, -estre), and bæddel (grammatically masculine).

 Similarly, because waru is feminine, so are landwaru (inhabitants of a region), heofonwaru (inhabitants of heaven), and helwaru (inhabitants of hell).
 Angelcynn is neuter, Angelðeod feminine, and both mean "the Angles, the English people".
 Nouns for inanimate objects and abstract concepts also had (grammatical) genders.
 Mark Twain parodied this grammatical structure (which exists in many languages like German) by rendering it literally into modern English:

 It is a bleak Day.
 Hear the Rain, how he pours, and the Hail, how he rattles; and see the Snow, how he drifts along, and oh the Mud, how deep he is!
 Ah the poor Fishwife, it is stuck fast in the Mire; it has dropped its Basket of Fishes; and its Hands have been cut by the Scales as it seized some of the falling Creatures; and one Scale has even got into its Eye.
 And it cannot get her out.
 It opens its Mouth to cry for Help; but if any Sound comes out of him, alas he is drowned by the raging of the Storm.